Milton Weeding Services

 Contact Milton's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Milton is essential for environmental protection and compliance with state and local regulations.
-The Milton Department of Public Works oversees seasonal yard waste collection, requiring residents to use biodegradable paper bags (no plastic, per MassDEP) and to bundle woody weeds in 4-foot lengths under 50 lbs with biodegradable twine.
-Healthy weeds may be composted through municipal programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic (6 mil) and sent to landfill, never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained to prevent spread.
-Soil clods and rocks are managed at the Transfer Station, which has specific hours, permit, and fee requirements.
-Finished compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+The Department of Public Works (DPW) oversees seasonal yard waste collection, requiring biodegradable paper bags (no plastic per MassDEP) and strict sorting: healthy weeds may be composted, while invasive species like buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill.
+Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
+Woody weeds are accepted in bundles up to 4-foot long and <50 lbs, tied with biodegradable twine.
+Soil clods and rocks should be coordinated through the Transfer Station, which has specific hours, permit, and fee requirements.
+Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Disposal in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local water quality.

 Milton Department of Public Works